• Schedule a Demo

 2. Create a scoring rubric that quickly filters out ineligible applicants.
 Using the software, you can automatically score answers for qualitative values.
 For example, if you only want to award people who have a GPA higher than 3.0, and SAT scores of a certain number, then anyone who has numbers below that is easily eliminated from the pool.

-3. Vet applications before the evaluations actually begin.
-Your vetting process may look different, but you could eliminate applicants that have not submitted all required documentation, answered all questions, or that didn’t complete their essays.
+3. Vet applications before the evaluations begin.
+Your vetting process may look different, but you can eliminate applicants that have not submitted all required documentation, answered all questions, or that didn’t complete their essays.
 Additionally, if your scholarship is financially need-based and the applicant doesn’t meet that qualifier, they too could be eliminated before the evaluations even start.
 An easy-to-use reporting system is key here.

 4. Now that the pool is likely much smaller, you can begin assigning applications to evaluators.
 A simple way to do this is by divvying up the applications alphabetically.
 Using the software, you can do this with a few clicks of a button.
-How you divvy up the applications for evaluators will be up to you.
+How you divvy up applications for evaluators will be up to you.

 For example, Martha will review last names that begin with letters A-C, John will review D-F, Sam will review G-I, and so forth and so on.
 Or if the applications have been assigned a number, you could divvy them up based on their application number.
 For example Martha reviews numbers 00001-00999, John reviews 01000-01999, and Sam reviews 02000-02999, etc…

-5. From here, you’ll make sure all of your team members understand how to evaluate the applications.
+5. From here, you’ll make sure all of your team members understand how to evaluate applications.
 What are you looking for in a scholarship recipient?
 Explain the rubric and answer questions that may be frequently asked.
 The more you can systematize, the better.

 The goal is to make it easy for evaluators to give a hard yes, or a hard no to applicants.
 No in-betweens because these take longer to evaluate.
 Then, after the reviewer has a small group of potential “yes” applicants, the evaluations must become more stringent to continue making the pool smaller until you have between one and a handful of applicants per team member.